 Deirdra Assey

-Senior Policy Analyst, Behavioral Health
+Former Senior Policy Analyst, Behavioral Health

-[email protected]
+dassey@csg.org

-Deirdra Assey provides technical assistance to programs planning and implementing criminal justice and mental health collaborations; she also works on projects under the CSG Justice Center’s courts portfolio.
+Deirdra Assey provided technical assistance to programs planning and implementing criminal justice and mental health collaborations; she also worked on projects under the CSG Justice Center’s courts portfolio.
 Prior to joining the organization, Deirdra worked for Hudson County’s Screening Center at Jersey City Medical Center, where she was a civil commitment evaluator.
 She also worked with the Hudson County Crisis Intervention Team and has trained with various local law enforcement agencies.
 Deirdra received her BA and MA in forensic psychology from John Jay College of Criminal Justice.

 Request Free Support